Ayush12062000/Loan_Status_Prediction/README.md

 # Credit Risk Analysis

-> Building a model that predicts whether the customer will repay loan or not.
+> Building a model that predicts whether the customer will get a loan or not.

 ## Dependency Libraries